Ryan Bowen: Post-playing career

-Shortly after retiring from the NBA, Ryan took his talents to Iowa City to become the video coordinator for the University of Iowa shortly after Fran McCaffery took over.
+Shortly after retiring from the NBA, Ryan returned to Iowa City to become the video coordinator for the University of Iowa shortly after Fran McCaffery took over.
 After spending a year plus in Iowa City working for the Hawkeyes, Ryan was hired as an assistant coach by the Denver Nuggets in December 2011.
 On August 21, 2013, Bowen was hired as an assistant coach and assistant director of player development by the Sacramento Kings.
-In July 2015, Bowen returned to the Denver Nuggets as an assistant following Denver's hire of Mike Malone as the head coach, he coached the Denver Nuggets 2022 Summer League team.
+In July 2015, Bowen returned to the Denver Nuggets as an assistant following Denver's hire of Michael Malone as the head coach; he worked for Malone in Sacramento.
+Bowen coached the Denver Nuggets 2022 Summer League team.
+Bowen won his first NBA championship in 2023 when the Nuggets defeated the Miami Heat in 5 games.

+On August 6, 2025, Bowen was announced as the head coach for the Grand Rapids Gold, Denver's G League affiliate.

 Off the court

-Ryan Bowen has an older brother and an older sister, and has had a daughter and two sons with his wife Wendy.
+Ryan Bowen has an older brother and an older sister, and has a daughter and two sons with his wife Wendy.
 He was awarded the Chopper Travaglini Award for his work in the Denver community, and has established the Ryan Bowen Family Foundation to help sponsor youth athletics, athletic facilities and college scholarships for children in southeastern Iowa and Denver, Colorado.
 The foundation also sponsors the "Floor Burns" basketball camp, which is held every summer in Iowa.